DOTS Score Calculator

 The Evolution of Powerlifting Scoring

-Powerlifting has used several scoring systems: the Schwartz/Malone formula (1970s–1990s), the Wilks formula (1997–2019), and now DOTS and IPF GL as modern alternatives.
+Powerlifting has used several scoring systems: the Schwartz/Malone formula, the Wilks formula, and DOTS and IPF GL as later alternatives.
 Each iteration improved upon statistical weaknesses in the previous model as more competition data and better analytical methods became available.

 How DOTS Differs Mathematically

-While Wilks uses a 5th-degree polynomial in the denominator, DOTS uses a 4th-degree polynomial with coefficients derived from a larger, more recent dataset.
+While Wilks uses a 5th-degree polynomial in the denominator, DOTS uses a 4th-degree polynomial with coefficients derived from a larger modern competition dataset.
 The lower polynomial degree reduces overfitting at extreme bodyweights, which was the primary source of Wilks bias.
 This means DOTS is less likely to produce anomalous scores at the boundaries.

 Practical Impact